bozsahin/thebench/README.md

 In Linux/MacOS, there is nothing to do in this step.

 2. Open a terminal app (for W11, do that in the ubuntu app), and CHANGE DIRECTORY to where you want to install the tool.
-Then do the following:
+Then do the following (`curl` is available in all Linuxes and macOS):

 ```bash
     curl -LO https://raw.githubusercontent.com/bozsahin/thebench/main/install-thebench.sh && chmod +x install-thebench.sh